practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/C3/README.md

 >
 > If debug symbols are available, C3 will produce a stack trace in safe mode where an error occurs.

-I assume that my programs, also in their C3 implementation, have sufficient checks to make them feasible for "unsafe" compilation.
+I assume that my microbenchmark programs, also in its C3 implementation, have sufficient checks in their source codes to make them feasible for "unsafe" compilation.

 <br/>